Low Vision Optometrist in Los Angeles, California

 Using a hand magnifier is not much better.
 It can help when you need to take a quick look at small print but it is not practical for reading.
 It is hard to hold a magnifier stable for more than a few minutes at a time.

 If you get new glasses, they may not seem much better than you old ones.
 Your eye doctor may have told you that your glasses are as strong as they can be made.
 That is usually not true.
-Special optical labs can make custom glasses in higher magnifications.
+Custom Macular Degeneration Glasses come in higher magnifications which can help you read better.

 To read better, you need more magnification and you need the right magnification.